AdobeDocs/experience-cloud.en/help/website-implementation/pages/launch.md

 # General Launch Configuration & Settings

-This lesson will introduce you to one of the main concepts of Launch&#8212;Properties.
+This lesson will introduce you to one of the main constructs in Launch&#8212;Properties.

 ## Prerequisites

-In order to complete this lesson, you must have permission to Develop, Approve, Publish, Manage Extensions, and Manage Environments in Launch.
+In order to complete the next few lessons, you must have permission to Develop, Approve, Publish, Manage Extensions, and Manage Environments in Launch.
 If you are unable to complete any of these steps because the user interface options are not available to you, reach out to your Experience Cloud Administrator to request access.
 For more information on Launch permissions, see [the documentation](https://docs.adobelaunch.com/administration/user-permissions).

+## Learning Objectives

+At the end of this lesson, you will be able to:

+* Log into the Launch user interface
+* Create a new Launch property
+* Configure a Launch property

 ## Go to Launch